Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 Once the model is finished running, we put its projection next to the latest betting lines for the game to arrive at a relative confidence level for each wager.

-Here are the best bets our model is projecting for Friday's game between the Tigers and the Dodgers:
+Here are the best bets our model is projecting for Tuesday's game between the Rockies and the Royals:

 Want even more MLB best bets and predictions from our expert staff & tools?
 Check out the Expert MLB Predictions page from NBC